newcat/TVDC/Plugin-Documentation/readme.md

     return bi;
 }
 ```

+Basically it takes a `System.Drawing.Bitmap` and converts it into a `BitmapImage`, which is a subclass of `ImageSource`.

 So, assuming you got two bitmaps in your resources, one for hover and one for default, your getMenuIcon-Methods could look something like this:
 ```C#